Freenove/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0020/codes/c-lang/Thermistor.rst

     $ sudo ./Thermometer

 After the program is executed, the Terminal window will display the current ADC value, voltage value and temperature value.
-Try to “pinch” the thermistor (without touching the leads) with your index finger and thumb for a brief time, you should see that the temperature value increases.
+Try to "pinch" the thermistor (without touching the leads) with your index finger and thumb for a brief time, you should see that the temperature value increases.

 .. image:: ../_static/imgs/ADC-value-2.png
         :width: 100%